Top 20 Attractions in Port Dickson (2024)

 It’s not surprising that Wan Loong Temple attracts many worshippers and tourists mesmerised by the majestic fortress walls of the temple from the road.
 The temple respects several deities, including the Goddess of Mercy, Guan Yi, and the mythical, legendary figure, the Monkey King, Sun Wukong.
 Some worshippers also believe that the giant tortoise, among the numerous other little tortoises, is lucky and can bring prosperity if touched or fed.

-Another one of the must-visit Port Dickson attractions is the Blue Lagoon.
+Another one of the must-visit attractions in Port Dickson is the Blue Lagoon.
 Although it is a popular tourist destination, the beach is relatively uncrowded and is ideal for those who want to soak in the beauty of nature.
 You can also participate in water sports, such as banana boat rides and canoeing while you are here.

 Teluk Kemang Observatory is open to the public, out of eight professional observatories in Malaysia.
 The observatory was founded in the early 1930s with the primary goal of observing the new moon that Muslims use to mark the beginning of a new Hijri month.
 Among all the observatories in Malaysia, Teluk Kemang Observatory was noted for recording the most appearances of the new moon.